laulpee/Soccer-Data-Analytics-Personal-Project/README.md

 # Soccer-Data-Analytics-Personal-Project
-Soccer Data Analytics for Goals &amp; Shooting Statistics
+Note: The files in the repository consist of the Python analysis portion only of the Soccer Data Analytics for Goals & Shooting Statistics Personal Project.
+For the full documentation of the project, please refer to the "Soccer Data Analysis for Goals & Shooting Statistics Documentation" PDF

 Project: Soccer Data Analysis for Goals & Shooting Statistics
 Type: Personal Project